victorcamps70/volatility-forecast/README.md

 - Comment results of the LSTM Model
 - Comment results of the XGBOOST Model
 - Comment the choices made on the Enet Model ? what did i meant here
-- Make the .md that are still not there
 - Import the results into reports --> not done yet
 - Import the data loader and test it
 - Finetune the models to have better results --> add CV to the XGBoost model